tasket/wyng-backup/README.md

 Status
 ---

-Late alpha, with range of features including:
+Beta, with range of features including:

  - Incremental backups of Linux thin-provisioned LVM volumes to local or guest VM filesystems or SSH hosts